-The definition of refugee is first made in the Geneva Convention in 1951.
+The Geneva Convention was the first to establish the definition of a refugee in 1951.
 According to the Article 1 A (2) a refugee is a person who:

 "owing to well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it."
+100